ang3lo-azevedo/mpv/scripts/utils/tracking/trakt-mpv/README.md

 # trakt-mpv

+> This script is based on [trakt-mpv](https://github.com/LiTO773/trakt-mpv) with some changes to improve the quality of the tracking.

 A MPV script that checks in your movies and shows with Trakt.tv without the need for an IPC server.

 | ![mpv_screenshot](imgs/mpv_screenshot.jpg) | ![mpv_screenshot](imgs/trakt_screenshot.jpg) |